natecostello/van_two_point_oh/blog/2022-1-23-24v-alternator/24v-alternator.md

 49.5 inch belt could not go on

 3-18-22
+Sanded bracket alt mounting surface for good electrical contact Swapped 90mm bolts in to allow aft terminal connection.
 Reinstalled interferences
 Restarted and took up to 1500 RPM SAT on belt tracking Terminated 2/0 pos and neg and installed

+3-20-22
+Terminated and landed Alt pos and ground on the main pos bus and ground bus.